 - Achieve a sustainable (human) population with lower immigration (not refugees).(1)

-- See other environment-related policies including ABORIGINAL & TORRES STRAIT ISLANDERS, ANIMALS & BIODIVERSITY, CLIMATE, ENERGY, FINITE & NON-RENEWABLE RESOURCE USE, SUSTAINABLE POPULATION & IMMIGRATION, PLANNING & DEVELOPMENT, TRADE, TRANSPORT, and WASTE.
+- Also see other environment-related policies including ABORIGINAL & TORRES STRAIT ISLANDERS, ANIMALS & BIODIVERSITY, CLIMATE, ENERGY, FINITE & NON-RENEWABLE RESOURCE USE, SUSTAINABLE POPULATION & IMMIGRATION, PLANNING & DEVELOPMENT, TRADE, TRANSPORT and WASTE.

 - Population growth is a "key threatening process" to Australia's biodiversity, as recognised by the Australian Conservation Foundation: CLICK HERE